evamaxfield/distributed-ecosystem/README.md

 to the system how it should execute this workflow.
 Given that Prefect has deep ties to Dask, this means you can provide all of the options listed in the [Dask](#dask) section for cluster deployments to Prefect and it will parallelize to the best of it's ability.
+If Dask isn't the best solution, in the future, this executor can simply be swapped out.

 One additional benefit of this behavior is that instead of making a roundtrip to the workflow triggering machine with the intermediate results of the workflow, it will